 SILEO is administered by placing the gel between your dog’s cheek and gums, allowing for transmucosal absorption.

 Each dot is 0.25 mL; 4 dots is equivalent to 1 mL.
 You’ll find the dosing chart here.

 Six dots is equivalent to 1.5 mL, a dose volume that is too great to administer effectively to one side of the mouth without the risk of some of the dose being swallowed or flowing out of the mouth.
 Administering half of the dose on one side of the mouth and half on the other side maximizes absorption through the mucous membranes.

 No. This will cause incorrect dosing.
 (Also, remember to wear impermeable gloves; see more in the Human Safety questions below.)

-Yes, within two weeks, but only if there is enough gel remaining for a complete dose (to minimize the risk of incorrect dosing).
+Yes, within four weeks, but only if there is enough gel remaining for a complete dose (to minimize the risk of incorrect dosing).